 - FluentU is a language immersion app and website that offers authentic videos in the language you want to learn.
 It also has quizzes to help with vocabulary retention, and downloadable audio files for offline learning.
 For Asian languages, FluentU currently offers courses in Mandarin Chinese, Japanese, Korean and Russian.

 - Duolingo is a fun app you’ve probably heard of already.
 It focuses on honing vocabulary and grammar with quiz-like games.
 It’s a fun, on-the-go way to practice language skills.
 The app is designed to introduce new words, phrases and grammar to you in short exercises and tests, and you can go back to brush up on what you may have forgotten.
 Duolingo is currently offering courses in Vietnamese, Korean, Japanese, Indonesian, Hindi and Mandarin Chinese.

-- StudyBlue is another online resource and app that allows you to create your own learning materials as well as use others.
-Best known for making virtual flashcards, StudyBlue has millions of study materials already.
-Currently, StudyBlue offers materials for a number of Asian languages.
-The great thing about StudyBlue is that you can choose to make your own flashcards, which is perfect for specific vocabulary lists, or use a pre-made set, if you want to save yourself some work.
+- Chegg is another online resource and app that allows you to create your own learning materials as well as use others.
+Best known for making virtual flashcards, Chegg has millions of study materials already.
+Currently, Chegg offers materials for a number of Asian languages.
+The great thing about Chegg is that you can choose to make your own flashcards, which is perfect for specific vocabulary lists, or use a pre-made set, if you want to save yourself some work.

 Not finding the Asian language you want above?
 A simple search for “learn [language]” can yield a lot, and a video search can be especially useful.
 You also may want to check out this massive guide to free language resources on the web—it’s likely you’ll be able to find something for your target language.